 3. You Can Tell If Someone Is HIV-Positive By Looking At Them

 Can you tell if someone has other chronic diseases such as diabetes or heart disease?
 So why would HIV be any different?
-You can look “healthy,” pretty, fit and built and still be HIV-positive.
+You can look “healthy,” pretty, fit and still be HIV-positive.
 If you’re serious about protecting yourself, stop using your eyesight as a prevention tool and start using realistic prevention methods.

 4. Magic Johnson Was Never HIV-Positive Or He Is Cured

-So let’s break down this two-parter: First, why would basketball legend Magic Johnson disrupt his promising basketball career to lie about having HIV, especially in 1991?
+Why would basketball legend Magic Johnson disrupt his promising basketball career to lie about having HIV, especially in 1991?
 Plus, over the past 25 years, he has been open about his HIV status, so why can’t we take the man at his word?
 In addition, just because he is still alive and healthy does not mean he is “cured.”

 The reason why Magic has lived this long is because he is on a treatment regimen.
 And while his wife Cookie Johnson once told Ebony that her husband “was healed” of HIV, she misspoke.
 Magic is actually “undetectable” which means that the virus isn’t traceable in his blood thanks to medication.
 He is still HIV-positive and living a healthy life.
 If the NBA icon wouldn’t have had proper treatment, he might not be as healthy as he is today.